bioeconometrician/bioeconometrician.github.io/about.md

 permalink: /about/
 ---

-I am believer in the unity of scientific pursuits and domain-general learning over partitioned endeavours.
-My intellectual interests are divers and range from poetry to machine learning.
+I am a believer in the unity of scientific pursuits and domain-general learning over partitioned endeavours.
+My intellectual interests are diverse and range from poetry to machine learning.
 I keep a more serious intellectual account [here](http://erikdrysdale.com).

 The philosophy of this blog is as follows: